Royal Tyrone Fusiliers: Tyrone Artillery Militia

 The 1852 Act introduced Militia Artillery units in addition to the traditional infantry regiments.
 Their role was to man coastal defences and fortifications, relieving the Royal Artillery (RA) for active service.
-The Tyrone Artillery Militia was raised in 1April 1855 at Charlemont, later moving to Dungannon.
+The Tyrone Artillery Militia was raised on 1 April 1855 at Charlemont, later moving to Dungannon.
 Several officers transferred from the Royal Tyrone Fusiliers to assist in its formation.
 It appears to have used the name 'Royal Tyrone Artillery' (following theFusiliers) but this title appears to have been unofficial and does not appear in the Army List.
 The unit was merged into the Mid-Ulster Artillery Militia at Dungannon in 1875.